ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 ## Setting up Google OAuth

+Log in to your Google Account (we suggest you use the Google Account associated your UCSB email address for best results).

 Create a Google OAuth application <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">here</a>.

 * When prompted with "Where are you calling from", select "Web server".